Entree3k/Plex/Guides/Recommendation Guide.md

 To configure the plugin open up Plex and go to the plugin tab in the settings
     Plex/Web -> Settings -> Plugins

-9: Click the Gear icon for the new plugin in Trakt.tv and configure the settings for what you'll like or just leave it Default
+9: Click the Gear icon for the new plugin in Trakt.tv and configure the settings for what you'll like or just leave it Default.

 10: Go to the link at the top labeled